wfs/cloud-architect-aws-project-3-security/README.md

 - **E4T3_inspector.png** - Screenshot of Inspector after reevaluating the number of findings.
   ![E4T3_inspector.png](./E4T3_inspector.png)

-:warning: I've waited several hours and there have been no new inspector runs / updates to results reported in Exercise 2.
+:warning: I've waited a couple of days now and there have been no new inspector runs / updates to results reported in Exercise 2.

 :ballot_box_with_check: Done